-The Agency is proposing to include a Prostate Cancer Cost measure which designates two radiation oncology imaging codes, CPT Code 77014 CT Image Guidance and G6001 Ultrasonic guidance for placement of radiation fields, as episode trigger codes.
-These codes in combination with an ICD-10 diagnosis code indicating prostate cancer would trigger a process by which the costs associated with prostate cancer treatment would be attributed to the physician who bills at least 30% of related prostate cancer treatment services.
+The measure designates two radiation oncology imaging codes, CPT Code 77014 CT Image Guidance and G6001 Ultrasonic guidance for placement of radiation fields, as episode trigger codes.
+These codes in combination with an ICD-10 diagnosis code indicating prostate cancer trigger a process by which the costs associated with prostate cancer treatment would be attributed to the physician who bills at least 30% of related prostate cancer treatment services.
 The ratio of observed to expected costs associated with the episode is compared with national cost data and then used to determine the cost measure score.
 Additionally, this new cost measure aligns with quality measure Q462: Bone Density Evaluation for Patients with Prostate Cancer and Receiving Androgen Deprivation Therapy or MUSIC4: Prostate Cancer: Active Surveillance/Watchful Waiting for Newly Diagnosed Low-Risk Prostate Cancer Patients.